Phil Nizette B L Arch, Assoc Dip Sculpture (Chair)

 Pat was born in Sydney and moved to Canberra in 1965.
 She grew up and was educated in Canberra.
 She has always worked in finance in various industries including automotive and construction and has resided in Yass, NSW, since 2001.
-Pat studied Art for 6 years at high school, and enjoys the atmosphere & diversity the Arts Centre offers, and very much enjoys working with the other staff members at BAC.
+Pat studied art for six years at high school, and enjoys the atmosphere & diversity the Arts Centre offers, and very much enjoys working with the other staff members at BAC.

-Front of House Coordinator
+Dianne Libke Front of House Coordinator

 As Front of House Coordinator Dianne loves seeing the Belconnen Arts Centre audiences engage in creative activities such as the Creative Workshops and Dance Classes held at the Centre.
 Dianne is a practicing visual artist who has contributed work to Belconnen Arts Centre’s community exhibitions and curated gallery programs.